matloff/Rdsm/README.md

 # Facilitating Rthreads Use via 'screen' or 'tmux'

-In a given parallel processing project, one may run the same code many times.
-With **Rthreads**, this must be done by hand once for each thread.
-Thus methods for automating the process would be desirable.
-The Unix (Mac or Linux) **screen** and **tmux** utilities can be very helpful in this regard.
+In using **Rthreads**, one needs a separate terminal window for each thread.
+Some users may have concerns over the screen real estate that is used.
+The popular Unix (Mac or Linux) **screen** and **tmux** utilities can be very helpful in this regard.
+Basically, they allow multiple terminal windows to share the same screen space.

-Notably, these utilities enable us to have code running in one window write a specified string to another window.
+Methods for automating the process of setting up the windows, running e.g. **rthreadsJoin** in each one would be desirable.
+The above utilities can accomplish this by enabling us to have code running in one window write a specified string to another window.
 E.g. say we are in the shell of Window A. We can do, e.g.

 ``` bash
 screen -S WindowBScreen